DenialAdams/roland/README.md

 ### Notable Syntax

-Dereferencing in Roland is post-script, and marked with ~.
+Dereferencing in Roland is postfix, and marked with ~.

 ```roland
 let x: u8 = 10;